In October and November 2019 we tested bore water quality across the Motueka/Riwaka Plains.

-Our aim is to identify:
+Our aim was to identify:

 Local bores source water from the underground aquifer (water-bearing ground layers) that are underneath the Motueka / Riwaka Plains.
 The water comes from rivers and rainfall which soaks in through the land.
 There are many potential sources of contamination.